Multiwinner approval voting: Proportional approval voting

-In these methods, the voters fill out a standard approval-type ballot, but the ballots are counted in a specific way, that produces proportional representation.
+In these methods, the voters fill out a standard approval-type ballot, but the ballots are counted in a specific way that produces proportional representation.
+The exact procedure depends on which method is being used.

 Party-approval voting

 Party-approval voting (also called approval-based apportionment) is a method in which each voter can approve one or more parties, rather than approving individual candidates.
 It is a combination of multiwinner approval voting with party-list voting.

 Other methods

-Other ways of extending Approval voting to multiple winner elections are satisfaction approval voting excess method, and minimax approval.
+Other ways of extending approval voting to multiple winner elections are satisfaction approval voting, excess method, and minimax approval.
 These methods use approval ballots but count them in different ways.

+Strategic voting

+Many multiwinner voting rules can be manipulated: voters can increase their satisfaction by reporting false preferences.

+Example

+The most common form of manipulation is subset-manipulation, in which a voter reports only a strict subset of his approved candidates.
+This manipulation is called Hylland free riding: the manipulator free-rides on others approving a candidate, and pretends to be worse off than they actually are.
+Then, the rule is induced to "compensate" the manipulator by electing more of their approved candidates.

+As an example, suppose we use the PAV rule with k=3, there are 4 candidates (a,b,c,d), and 5 voters, of whom three support a,b,c and two support a,b,d.
+Then, PAV selects a,b,c.
+But if the last voter reports only d, then PAV selects a,b,d, which is strictly better for him.

+Strategyproofness properties

+A multiwinner voting rule is called strategyproof if no voter can increase his satisfaction by reporting false preferences.
+There are several variants of this property, depending on the potential outcome of the manipulation: